vedph/cadmus_doc/deploy/hosting.md

 # Hosting a Cadmus Solution

 This guide mostly targets system administrators.
+It is suggested to also review the page about [Cadmus API settings](settings.md) for more details about the available customizations.

 - [Hosting a Cadmus Solution](#hosting-a-cadmus-solution)
   - [Infrastructure](#infrastructure)